-In accordance with the SENDD Code of Practice 2015, four broad categories of need are identified:
+In accordance with the SEND Code of Practice 2015, four broad categories of need are identified:

 - Communication and Interaction

 - Cognition and Learning

-- sensory and/or Physical Needs
+- Sensory and/or Physical Needs

 - Social, Mental and Emotional Health.

-Whilst it is clear that the purpose of identification is to work out what action the school needs to take, it is not our purpose to fit a pupil into as category and serves solely to identify the needs of each individual pupil by considering the whole child, not just his/her special educational needs.
+Whilst it is clear that the purpose of identification is to work out what action the school needs to take, it is not our purpose to fit a pupil into a category.
+We identify the needs of each individual pupil by considering the whole child, not just his/her special educational needs.